-The aim of the Eco-Schools programme is to make environmental awareness and action an intrinsic part of the life and ethos of the school for both pupils and for staff, and to engage the wider community.
+The aim of our Eco-Committee is to make environmental awareness and action an intrinsic part of the life and ethos of the school for both pupils and for staff, and to engage the wider community.

-There are compost bins around the school which are collected by the Eco-Warriors on selected days and emptied into larger compost bins in the garden.
+-There are compost bins around the school which are emptied into larger compost bins in the garden.

-We have an eco-code which is displayed in every classroom reminding all the children and teachers about how we can be more environmentally friendly and help save the environment.
+We have an eco-code which is displayed around the school reminding all the children and teachers about how we can be more environmentally friendly and help save the environment.

 We held a whole school competition in which children were tasked with designing an autumnal scene using (mostly) recycled and natural materials.
 We had a pleasing number of entries all of which showed tremendous flair and creativity!
 Cecily in Year 3 was our runner up, and Year 5’s Maddie took first prize.

 We are working really hard to reduce the amount of paper that we use in school.
-Miss Brayne has recently purchased the MySchool app which allows letters to be accessed via the school website rather than being printed and sent home.
+Miss Brayne has recently purchased a school app which allows letters to be accessed via the school website rather than being printed and sent home.
 We are also gently reminding our teachers to think carefully before photocopying and printing.

 In our constant quest to reduce our carbon footprint, each class has recently appointed light, whiteboard and window monitors to ensure that we are not unnecessarily wasting energy.